sa6ds/saadsadouk.com/src/app/content/blog/building-frugal-finder.md

 # The Tech Decisions That Mattered

-For the frontend, we went with **React** for the frontend, paired with a **Flask** backend.
-The big challenge was figuring out how to gather product data without creating a maintenance nightmare.
+For the stack, we chose **React** and **Tailwind** for the frontend, coupled with a **Flask** backend.
+The big challenge was figuring out how to gather product data efficiently without creating a maintenance nightmare.

 At first, we considered scraping websites directly.
 But after digging into the risks (like getting blocked or dealing with constantly changing layouts), we pivoted.
 That’s when I suggested using the Google Shopping API through [SerpApi](https://serpapi.com/).
 It wasn’t free, but it saved us time and headaches in the long run.